-Telemetry nursing is a very specific and advanced field of nursing.
+Telemetry nursing is a very specific skill set for acute care nurses.
 Learn all about what telemetry is, telemetry lead placement, and what telemetry nurses do.

 What is Telemetry?

-Telemetry is used in different fields and in many different ways (examples: missiles, chemical plants, spacecraft).
+Telemetry is used in different fields and in different ways (examples include missiles, chemical plants, and spacecraft).
 A common example of telemetry in the medical setting would be a cardiac monitor.

-The telemetry medical definition is monitoring a patient’s vital signs and transmitting that data by to a central location where healthcare providers can review it and watch for any sudden changes to a patient’s condition.
+The telemetry medical definition is monitoring the electrical activity of a patient’s heart and transmitting that data to a central location where healthcare providers can continually monitor and review it and watch for any sudden changes to a patient’s condition.

 What is a Hospital Telemetry Unit?

 In a hospital, telemetry provides nurses and other healthcare professionals the ability to monitor the patient’s heart rhythms and rate remotely.
-Patients who have experienced certain cardiovascular events need to be closely observed by nurses through continuous telemetry.
+Patients who have experienced certain cardiovascular events need to be closely observed by nurses and telemetry technicians through continuous monitoring.

 This is usually accomplished with a portable device that continuously monitors the 5-lead ECG tracing and heart rate of a patient and transmits that information to a central monitor.
-Med surg telemetry nurses and other healthcare providers review the data to try to determine whether negative changes to the current heart function are likely to occur.
+Telemetry nurses and telemetry technicians (referred to as “tele techs”) regularly review the data to try to determine whether negative changes to the current heart function are likely to occur.

 Telemetry monitoring may last from 24 hours to 72 hours or more, depending on the patient’s condition.
-For some, they may require continuous telemetry monitoring during their entire admission.
+For some, continuous telemetry monitoring may be required during their entire admission.

 Patient situations that often require telemetry monitoring